vzhufk/green-hornet/README.md

 Copy `sample.env` file.
 Rename new one to `.env` and provide needed credentials/configs.

-To start athing you need to:
+To start anything you need to:

 ```
-npm tun start:dev
+npm run start:dev
 ```

 ### :speech_balloon: Customize: